 To transport our products from our manufacturers to our customers, we're shifting to shipping modes that are less carbon-intensive than air transport, such as by ocean, whenever possible.
-In 2022, we launched three new products - Mac Studio, Studio Display, and AirPods (3rd generation) - that leveraged ocean shipping by enabling an ocean supply chain from our manufacturers.
-On average, shipping an item by ocean instead of on an airplane reduces transportation-related emissions by 95 percent.25
+In 2022, we launched three new products - Mac Studio, Studio Display and AirPods (3rd generation) - that leveraged ocean shipping by enabling an ocean supply chain from our manufacturers.
+On average, shipping an item by ocean instead of on an aeroplane reduces transportation-related emissions by 95 per cent.25

 We're also seeking out technical innovations for transport, including working with our suppliers to use alternative fuels and electric vehicles.
-For example, in Europe we piloted a heavy-duty truck fueled by hydrogen, an emerging low-carbon fuel for trucks that travel long distances.
+For example, in Europe we piloted a heavy-duty lorry fuelled by hydrogen, an emerging low-carbon fuel for lorries that travel long distances.
 And we're continuing to evaluate carriers that offer carbonneutral deliveries using electric vehicles, including e-bikes and e-cars.
 These innovations help reduce our impact in the communities where our customers purchase our products.
-And by preferring vendors that offer low-carbon options, we signal the value of these options to us and reward those driving decarbonization in their industry.
+And by preferring vendors that offer low-carbon options, we signal the value of these options to us and reward those driving decarbonisation in their industry.
 We are also combining multiple products into one delivery when possible, reducing packaging and reducing emissions though efficiency on the last leg of the journey.
-At the same time, Apple is working to spur entirely new solutions, for example by supporting analyses by Carbon Direct identifying pathways for developing sustainable aviation fuels.
+At the same time, Apple is working to spur entirely new solutions - for example, by supporting analyses by Carbon Direct identifying pathways for developing sustainable aviation fuels.

-Improving employee travel and commute
+Improving employee travel and commuting

-And we're exploring ways to reduce our carbon footprint from employees commuting to work.
-For example, we're helping our employees transition away from singleoccupancy vehicles through mass transit, coach services, and campus bicycles.
-To incentivize the use of electric vehicles, we offer more than 1670 EV charging stations and 3200 ports across our U.S.-based campuses.
+We're continuing to explore ways of reducing our carbon footprint from employees commuting to work.
+For example, we're helping our employees transition away from single-occupancy vehicles through public coach services and campus bicycles.
+To incentivise the use of electric vehicles, we offer more than 1,670 EV charging stations and 3,200 ports across our US-based campuses.
 For the commute-related emissions that remain, we're applying high-quality offsets.